greebt01/javascript-modern-js-for-react-devs/assignments.md

 ## Ex.
 6

-Write a function named: `sort` that sorts an array of numbers in ascending order:
+Write an arrow function named: `sort` that sorts an array of numbers in ascending order:

 Example usage:
 ```